« Back to Knowledge Base

 Once the recipient allows images, they appear correctly.

-This is a normal security feature and does not necessarily indicate an error.
+This behavior is common.
+It is a normal security feature and does not necessarily indicate an error.

 Case 2: The Mail Server Does Not Support the Image Format